Dan slept on his arms, so in the morning they were painful and numb. Faith was unsympathetic. “If you’re awake, it’s time to go.”

 So Dan began.

 He filled the bong with tap-water and emptied it.
-This barely affected the congealed crust, so he tried a hundred more times, but that didn’t help.
+This barely affected the congealed crust, so he tried a hundred more times, but that didn’t help either.
 Before he resorted to acid and bleach, he realized he should be careful of chemicals in the instrument he’d inhale from.
 Internet research suggested the proper solution was rock-salt and isopropyl alcohol.

 He put the bong in the sink and poured salt in its mouth, then opened one of his many bottles of isopropyl.
 He sniffed the alcohol through his surgical mask; it made his nose burn, which he hoped spoke to its pipe-cleaning power.

 He emptied the whole bottle into the bong.
 It seemed impossible that the bong could hold such volume.
 He heard trickling liquid, and realized the bong leaked from two holes in its lower chamber: the hole for the sliding tube, and a smaller hole meant for plugging and unplugging to control airflow.
 Embarrassed he hadn’t noticed them before, Dan covered the holes with saran-wrap and finally filled the pipe with alcohol.

 He emptied the powder from the sliding glass tube into a tupperware container for later.
 He filled a plastic baggie with more salt and isopropyl, and sealed the glass tube inside.
 He put that baggie in a bigger baggie so nothing leaked.

 Then he stood over the sink and shook the bong in his right hand and the baggies in his left.
 He shook them for fifteen minutes, just looking out the window waiting for time to pass.

 When he emptied the bong he absentmindedly sniffed the toxic runoff.
 He’d already burned nose-hairs on the isopropyl, so he should have known the foul process’ byproducts would smell worse.